 - 3Set everything on the mixer board to the middle.Adjust the microphone gain and volume values to the value color-monitored by software.
 Make sure that the signal does not go red and stays green or yellow.
 The red bar means that the overload is in effect; therefore, turn down the gain on the mixer for the microphone or the output volume.

 - 6Launch your recording program.Start a new file with the same resolution and frequency as you use in the system.
-Refer to [Getting Started] section for more details on that.
+Refer to Getting Started section for more details.

 - 7The last thing that you want to do is to use a hard limiter and noise gate on the recording of the voice.Guitars might need just the noise gate.
 Be sure not to use the adaptive one, as stated above.
 Scan the audio wave for a pause where only noise can be heard.
 Analyze it and use the noise result to filter the noise out of the entire recording.

-For more information on noise gates, refer to our VisiHow article called Remove Background Noise with Audacity.
+For more information on noise gates, refer to this VisiHow article called Remove Background Noise with Audacity.

-- Use a hard-limiting effect from your software on the vocals to make sure that the dynamic range (the difference between the the most quiet and the most loud sounds) is wide enough to be natural and narrow enough to sound good to your ears.
+- Use a hard-limiting effect from your software on the vocals to make sure that the dynamic range (the difference between the quietest and the most loud sounds) is wide enough to be natural and narrow enough to sound good to your ears.
 The value may be 0.1 or even 20, so I cannot recommend any definite value.

 This VisiHow article resolves a range of problems arising from decision-making when thinking about how to connect a microphone or electric guitar to your computer.
 You must always be aware that your decisions might vary, as there is always space for creativity.
 If you discover something interesting or wish to share your ideas with us or other VisiHow readers, then please submit your commentary into the comment section below.